libreForms/spec/spec.md

 #### Distributed

-This term is used to describe environments where form data is transferred over a network, for example using HTTP methods like `GET` and `POST`, to allow web clients to communicate form data submitted by end users back to a server using approaches like REST or GraphQL.
+This term is used to describe environments where form data is transferred over a network, for example using HTTP methods like `GET`, `PUT`, and `POST`, to allow web clients to communicate form data submitted by end users back to a server using approaches like REST or GraphQL.

+#### Form data

+This term refers to the data submitted by end users when they submit forms.

+#### Configs

+This term refers to the data that is used to define behavior of forms, but which may not be visible to end users, especially at the client level.

+#### Metadata

+This term refers to the data, other than form data, that is passed to server (in distributed environments) and database to provide additional, contextualizing information about the form.
+Examples of metadata might include the source IP address, timestamp, or username of the submitter.

 ### Assumptions